Garry Monk has responded to reports Sheffield Wednesday are exploring a move for his former Birmingham City player, Bez Lubala, in January.

 Lubala has 18 months left on his deal at Crawley, who hold a one-year extension option and could command a substantial transfer fee.

-The 21-year-old only played four times for Birmingham at Championship level, but played and scored against Norwich in the EFL Cup this season.
+The 21-year-old only appeared four times for Birmingham at Championship level, but played and scored against Norwich in the EFL Cup this season.